 A List of Energy Suppliers

-There is now so much choice when it comes to switching energy suppliers in the UK.
+There is still plenty of choice when it comes to switching energy suppliers in the UK.

-Not too long ago, there were only a handful of utility companies operating, but there are now well over 70 different companies to choose from.
-What’s more, most of these companies offer dual fuel deals, meaning that they can supply both gas and electricity to your home.
+Not too long ago, there were well over 70 different companies to choose from but it's predicted by the end of the year there could be around 10 remaining with many collpasing due to the huge increases in energy prices.
+Most of the companies remaining offer dual fuel deals, meaning that they can supply both gas and electricity to your home.